galenriley/BeeMovieBeamer/README.md

   Resets the "Lifetime Bees Movied" counter on the startup screen.
   Press once for conformation prompt.
 Press twice to reset the counter.
   *This button only works on the startup screen.
-  The case allows access to this button using the provided sim ejector tool, or use a paperclip.
+  The case allows access to this button using a paperclip or sim ejector tool.

 ## Disassembly